DLXPlugins/highlight-and-share/readme.txt

 Possibly.  <a href="https://github.com/ronalfy/highlight-and-share/issues">Open up an issue</a>.

+= I'm using Font Awesome 5 and the icons aren't showing up =

+FontAwesome 5 deprecated a lot of FontAwesome 4, so head to the settings and go under Advanced.

+* For Twitter, enter: `fab fa-twitter`
+* For Facebook, enter `fab fa-facebook`
+* For LinkedIn, enter `fab fa-linkedin`
+* For Pinterest, enter `fab fa-pinterest`
+* For Xing, enter `fab fa-xing`
+* For WhatsApp, enter `fab fa-whatsapp`
+* For Email, you can leave this as `fa fa-envelope`

 = I want to include my own CSS.
 How can I do that? =

-Use the plugin hook `has_show_css` and <a href="https://github.com/ronalfy/highlight-and-share#plugin-filters">disable CSS</a>.
+You can turn off the theme.

 You can then  include your own CSS in your theme.

 For the black CSS file shown in the, adhere to <a href="https://jsfiddle.net/0ej4qufs/26/">the JSFiddle</a> and place the CSS in the WordPress customizer.
+As of 2.3.0, themes are built in and there is no need to include custom styles.

 = Does this plugin work on mobile devices? =